skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 ### Simple Send

-To send Coins from your Skywallet using the Simple Send option, you only need the complete address of the receiving Wallet.
+To send coins from your Skywallet using the Simple Send option, you only need the complete address of the receiving Wallet.

 **Step 1** - Connect your Skywallet to your computer via the USB.